 "Standing on the Shoulders of Giants"

-Constructed in honour of International Women’s Day, and built around the unfiltered memories of their team, The Women Who Made Us is a touching monument from Rocking Horse Pictures that serves as a love letter to those women in our lives we ought to have written to a long time ago.
+In honour of International Women’s Day, built around the unfiltered memories of their team, The Women Who Made Us is a touching monument from Rocking Horse Pictures that serves as a love letter to those women in our lives we ought to have written to a long time ago.
 It’s also part masterclass in how to translate those small gestures of life, the ones that make us who we are, to screen.
 We love this video, so allow us a few words.

 Rocking Horse have history in crafting story driven by themes of philanthropy.
 So, by the point we arrive at this piece, regardless of whether we come as producer, prospective client or brand film data cruncher, there’s something here to digest for each of us.
 For example, if you’ve come to Showcase seeking inspiration for that troublesome upcoming pitch or project, from a production standpoint we should note that this is in essence a collage.
 A patchwork of just the right creative colours that allows personal story to connect.